eveseat/docs/docs/developer_guides/notifications_implementation.md

 ## Observers

 In SeAT, notifications are event based and sent by jobs queued in `notifications` queue.
-This prevents to lock a system while sending the information.
+This prevents to lock system while sending the information.

 To send your notification, you will listen for system events (ie: a character notification created in the database) in order to dispatch the selected notification.